sudheermuthyala/terraform-/Docs/01- terraform-block/17-terraform-Basic-Block.md

 --------------------------------------------------
  - Heart of terraform
  - terraform relies on providers to intract with Remote systems
- - we declare for terraform to nstal providers & use them
+ - we declare for terraform to instal providers & use them
  - provider configuration belongs to Root Module
 ```
 # Block-3